CosAnca/nucleum/README.md

 You can change or extend Eleventy's configuration through the [.eleventy.js](./.eleventy.js) file.

-If you ever need a more verbose error output for Eleventy, run your project with the following command: `DEBUG=Eleventy* yarn start`.
+If you ever need a more verbose error output for Eleventy, run your project with the following command: `DEBUG=Eleventy* yarn dev`.

 ### static